-The Company had the following notes payable as of December 31, 2015 and 2014:
+The Company had the following notes payable as of December 31, 2016 and 2015:

-The notes payable with the maturity date that has matured at the time the financial statements are issued continued to accrue interest and no default penalties were incurred.
-Interest expense for notes payable amounted to \$1,625 and \$0 for the years ended December 31, 2015 and 2014, respectively.
+The notes payable with the maturity date that has matured at the time the consolidated financial statements are issued continued to accrue interest and no default penalties were incurred.
+Interest expense for notes payable amounted to \$12,272 and \$1,625 for the years ended December 31, 2016 and 2015, respectively.